wp-plugins/just-writing/readme.txt

 If you start DFWM without moving the mouse you might hit right between when WordPress starts fading but before Just Writing fires off a mousemove event, this shouldn't be an issue after the first start of DFWM.

+= I'm using the Javascript color picker and when I click on a color it deselects the text and doesn't set the color, what's wrong? =

+There's a bug between TinyMCE and some browsers (so far IE 11 for sure) I haven't found any solution other than to disable the Javascript color pickers in the Just Writing options.

 == Screenshots ==

 1. Pre installation DFWM.